jefferyansah/fanciness_scorer/README.md

 "Classy" is interchangable with "fancy".
-If you add fancy-looking items, you will increase your "classiness".
-Create a function in "Classy" that takes a string as input and adds it to the "items" list.
+If you add fancy-looking items, you will increase your "classiness". the function in "Classy" that takes a string as input and adds it to the "items" list.
-Another method should calculate the "classiness" value based on the items.
 The following items have classiness points associated with them:
 "tophat" = 2